Support Suppliers (SRM)

 Share this Practice on:LinkedIn

-Support and work closely with suppliers, particularly those you have identified as priorities to delivering on your sustainability goals, to help them to meet their social and environmental performance commitments under the contract and more broadly, to improve their social and environmental performance.
+Support and work closely with suppliers, particularly those you have identified as priorities for delivering on your sustainability goals, to help them meet their social and environmental performance commitments under the contract and, more broadly, to improve their social and environmental performance.

 Develop a supplier support strategy